Janet Royall, Baroness Royall of Blaisdon

 Janet Anne Royall, Baroness Royall of Blaisdon, PC (born 20 August 1955), is a British Labour Co-operative Party politician.
-She was Leader of the House of Lords and Lord President of the Council.
-She is the principal of Somerville College, Oxford.
+A former secretary and adviser to Neil Kinnock, Royall was appointed to the House of Lords in 2004 after having stood unsuccessfully to be MEP for The Cotswolds, and to be MP for Ipswich and Ogmore.
+She also stood to be a member of Gloucestershire County Council.